BilalBilal197/Flex-JS-Animation/README.md

 # README

 # Introduction
 This is the Flex-animation app.
+The app demonstrate awesome animations like 2d revolutions, hover effects, 3D effects.

 # Live Site